 Making a personal injury claim can be stressful and difficult, but with the right personal injury claims solicitor, there’s no need to worry.
 McCarthy + Co LLP are specialists in this area.
 If something has happened to you that wasn’t your fault, you may be able to make a claim.
 This can include anything from accidents at work or in public places that left you injured, to incidents that occurred on holiday or road traffic accidents.

 We’re always available to give you some initial advice about the personal injury claims process.
 We’ll be able to tell you if you can go ahead with a case.
 If we accept your case, our highly experienced team will do their best to get you your compensation — as much as you are owed, as quickly as possible.

 Medical Negligence Claims

 If you have suffered as a result of an operation or procedure that went wrong in a hospital or clinic, a misdiagnosis or an incorrectly prescribed course of treatment, you may have the right to claim compensation.
-Our specialist team of medical negligence solicitors is ready to talk to you about what happened and advise if you can proceed with a claim.
+Our specialist team of medical negligence solicitors are ready to talk to you about what happened and advise if you can proceed with a claim.

 In contentious business, a legal practitioner shall not charge any amount in respect of legal costs expressed as a percentage or proportion of any damages (or other moneys) that may become payable to his or her client or purport to set out the legal costs to be charged to a junior counsel as a specified percentage or proportion of the legal costs paid to a senior counsel.
 A legal practitioner shall not without the prior written agreement of his or her client deduct or appropriate any amount in respect of legal costs from the amount of any damages or moneys that become payable to the client in respect of legal services that the legal practitioner provided to the client.